 Obviously an ongoing concern for many people in Japan, both in the environment and in the food chain, is that of radiation levels.
-To be honest, around our area most independent checks (such as by Safecast drive-bys) show a level of around 0.107 micro sieverts/hour, which seems to be pretty much a background level for the area generally.
+To be honest, around our area most independent checks (such as by Safecast drive-bys) show a level of around 0.107 micro sieverts/hour, which seems to be pretty much a background level for the area generally but it never hurts to do a quick local radiation check.

 In February I believe, our local City Hall started offering some radiation monitoring devices for free half-day loans.
 We expected these things to be booked out for months, but when we asked, they said anytime was OK, and when we picked it up we saw we were only the fourth people to borrow it.
 That somewhat surprised me.